Dr. Finlay: Adaptations

 The stories were used as the basis of the long-running BBC television programme Dr Finlay's Casebook, screened from 1962 to 1971, and the radio series of the same title (1970–78).
 In these productions the main character, rechristened Dr Alan Finlay, was played by Bill Simpson.
-He was made the newly joined junior partner in the Tannochbrae practice of Dr Angus Cameron, played by Andrew Cruickshank, with Janet, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
+He was made the newly joined junior partner in the Tannochbrae practice of Dr Angus Cameron, played by Andrew Cruickshank, with Janet McPherson, their unflappable housekeeper and receptionist at Arden House, played by Barbara Mullen.
+Another local doctor is Dr Snoddie who works alone.

+(Eric Woodburn played Doctor Alexander Snoddie.)

 Dr Finlay returned to television in the ITV series, Doctor Finlay, continuing the stories into the late 1940s.
 This version starred David Rintoul as Dr Finlay, Ian Bannen as Dr Cameron and Annette Crosbie as Janet.
 It was later broadcast in the U.S. on PBS's Masterpiece Theatre.

 The characters made their return to radio in 2001, when BBC Radio 4 broadcast a six-episode series, Dr Finlay: Adventures of a Black Bag, set in Levenford, with John Gordon Sinclair voicing Dr Finlay, Brian Pettifer as Dr Cameron, Katy Murphy as Janet and the nurse Peggy Angus played by Sharon Small.
 This was followed by two series of Dr Finlay: Further Adventures of a Black Bag in 2002 and 2003, with Sinclair and Pettifer joined by Celia Imrie as Janet and Stella Gonet as Nurse Angus.